 Dealing with trained negotiators

-Distribution of roles and competences in negotiating teams
+Distribution of competences and roles in teams during team negotiations

 Psychology of negotiation